Skip to content

 write(data, path, format=StorageFormat.PARQUET)

-Write data to local Parquet file.
+Write data to a local Parquet file.

 Parameters: